 We try to conserve water in our daily operations and avoid plastic bottled water, as what we get from our springs rivals any bottled water.

 In raising livestock, we pay attention to carrying capacity, controling noxious weeds and making room for the bountiful wildlife that also call these lands "home".

 Sweet Grass was first homesteaded by the Brannin family in 1889, when they moved from New Mexico with 13 children and army of cattle, horses and angora goats in tow.

-The Van Cleves homesteaded in the area in 1880, when they put together property for a cattle ranch and were instrumental in starting the dude ranch industry.
-Some portions of the Sweet Grass Ranch were already owned by the Van Cleves, but it was early 1950s when Paul Van Cleve II purchased the Brannin buildings and additional lands, re-naming them "Sweet Grass Ranch" and adding them to the other ranch holdings.
-In 1965, Bill and Shelly Carroccia bought the Sweet Grass Ranch from Shelly's grandfather, Paul, and began taking guests.
+The Van Cleves homesteaded in the area in 1880, when they put together property for a sheeo and cattle ranch and were instrumental in starting the dude ranch industry.
+Upper sections of land in the canyon were already owned by the Van Cleves, but it was early 1950s when Paul Van Cleve II purchased the Brannin buildings and additional lands, re-naming them "Sweet Grass Ranch" and adding them to the other ranch holdings.
+In 1965, Bill and Shelly Carroccia bought the Sweet Grass Ranch from Shelly's grandfather and began taking guests.
 What started as a kids' camp grew into a place for families and adults to stay, too.
 Bill and Shelly purchased the family's cattle ranch in 1972 and have run them together ever since.